 >> We all eat.
 Some of us eat more than others!
 Did you know that the consumption of sugar and carbs creates the craving to eat more?
-Can environmental design also affect the cravings to consume?
+Can hospitality environmental design also affect the craving to consume?
 Research and life experience sais yes.

 Art defines a location, time of day, mood be it mellow or exciting whether the restaurant is at that location or not.
-Art is also style like Art Deco, ultra modern or Country and, it’s the opportunity to add textural warmth, mystery and wonder otherwise not available to homeowners.
+Art is also imbued style like Art Deco, ultra-modern or Country and textural warmth, mystery and wonder perhaps not available to homeowners.

 - REMEMBER THE POINT: Presence.
 Awe.
 Point of difference.
-A conversation piece… as the focal point of a room of architectural wonder, art is its ultimate expression and the summation of the design, stimulating awed conversations between diners.
+A conversation piece.
+As the focal point of a room with architectural wonder, art is its ultimate expression and the summation of the design.
+A good focal point will stimulate awed conversations between diners.

-Large areas of warm, luminescent, textural, rich and bold, colours, juxtaposed with cool jewel hues work well to imbued a more rapturous, personal, communal joy.
+Large areas of warm, luminescent rich and bold colours and textures work well within communal dining spaces.
 Consider wallpapers and large bold, energetic artworks.
 Designers of aged care facilities are always trying to calm residents with cool pastels of green and ochre, like death knell to the senses, but you know, empathetically, no one wants to die the long slow death of drab.
 Elderly can feel young at heart from an armchair and in rapture gazing at captivating art, stunning wallpaper patterns and earthy textures.
 Be inspired by art in every situation and you’ll never be bored.